liuxueyang/EmacsPlugin/README.md

 - git clone https://github.com/liuxueyang/emacsplugin.git ~/.emacs.d

+- Install Inconsolata font in Extra directory.

+- Enjoy Emacs.

-There are some documents for some plugins in doc directory.
+__There are some documents for some plugins in doc directory.__